sanket1001/Cut_Rod/README.md

 ### Dependencies

-The scripts require Python 3.x.
+The scripts require Python 3.x and Matplotlib.
 Ensure that all files are in the same directory for seamless execution.

 ### Steps